anderson-aristotle/jquery-dom/README.md

 The DOM is a (potentially) large object that describes the structure of our content.
 Since it's an object, we can use normal techniques to get and set data!
 In the browser, the DOM is represented by the `document` object.
+This object represents all elements on the webpage and is the entry point for accessing those elements.
+A list of all methods/properties of the document object can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Document).
 JS specifies some built-in methods that make using the DOM easier.
 Remember!
 The DOM **is not** the source code.

 ## Demo: Diagram the DOM